executors/executors/explanatory.md

   * Discuss how the adaptations performed by customization points are chosen and in what order they are preferred
   * Discuss how blocking behavior interacts with customization points

+# Ongoing Discussions

+Much of the design of the executors interface is well established, however there are aspects of the design that have been subject of debate and still an ongoing discussion.

+// TODO Add any other questions that were raised during the SG1 meetings

+## A Standard Thread Pool

+// TODO

+## Relationship with Thread Local Storage

+// TODO

+## Forward Progress Guarantees and Boost Blocking

+// TODO

+## Blocking Guarantees

+The blocking property is not
+  applied uniformly.
+It is both a holistic property of the executor type and also a property of individual customization points in a few exceptional cases.
+This design is currently controversial.
+The reason that we chose for blocking to be a property of the executor type was to avoid the combinatorial explosion of three versions of each customization point: blocking, non-blocking, and possibly blocking.
+An alternative design could avoid explosively versioning customization points but would also require a way to introspect the blocking guarantee of individual customization points.
+A design which discarded the ability to introspect blocking guarantees is undesirable.
+It seemed simpler to the designers to understand and introspect a blocking guarantee as a holistic property of the executor type, rather than at the granularity of individual customization points.

+There are exceptions to this rule where blocking guarantees are provided at the granularity of individual customization points.
+The two-way `sync_` functions are exceptions because it is impossible to return the result of execution in a way that does not block the client which created that execution.
+The `post` and `defer` functions are exceptions to the executor's blocking trait because we desire the ability for a single executor to provide a blocking or possibly-blocking `execute` as well as the unconditionally non-blocking customization points `post` and `defer`.
+In such a situation, all three of these customization points have different semantics.

+\textcolor{red}{TODO:} Perhaps speculate about alternative approaches to blocking guarantees which would not suffer from the above problems

+## Querying Information about a Context's Execution Resources

+// TODO

 # Future Work
 * Quick survey of papers being written, or that probably ought to be written